carlosnavarroc/carlosnavarroc.github.io/_pages/cv.md

 ## Data Scientist
 **Faculty of Medicine, University of Chile**
-Neurosystems, SCIANLab & AudioBrain
+Neurosystems, SCIANLab, AudioBrain & Tech4Medics Lab
-*September 2019 – August 2025*
+*September 2019 – January 2026*

 - Applied machine learning, signal processing, and computer vision to biomedical and cognitive health challenges.
 - Led development of spectral analysis and predictive models on EEG data for postoperative risk assessment.